UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-visualisation.md

 # How to set up Cloud GPU Visualisation for UKCloud for VMware

+> [!IMPORTANT]
+> Cloud GPU has been retired from sale by UKCloud.
+We will continue to support all existing customers who are using this service, however, we are no longer providing this service for new workloads.
+This article provides existing Cloud GPU customers with access to support documentation and we will continue to update it as required.
+For new requests, contact your Account Manager or Service Delivery Manager.

 ## Overview

 Cloud GPU enables you to supplement your on-platform compute resources with GPU capabilities.